build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

 Our *use case* for this exercise is a *back-end* of the web application supporting *libraries*.

-Example is written in *TypeScript* and starts from a very simplistic *CRUD (Create, Read, Update, Delete)* implementation (starting here: *[step-00-crud](./examples/01-from-crud-to-cqrs/step-00-crud)* directory).
+Example is written in *TypeScript* and starts from a very simplistic *CRUD (Create, Read, Update, Delete)* implementation.
+First step is available in *[examples/01-from-crud-to-cqrs/step-00-crud](./examples/01-from-crud-to-cqrs/step-00-crud)* directory, and each directory is a further step in the sequence of refining and refactoring even more towards domain-oriented code.

-On that stage, the internals of the application looks as follows:
+Starting from the initial stage, the internals of the application looks as follows:

 ![Starting point for the discussion: CRUD-like implementation of the system](./docs/step-00-crud.png)

-We have 3 entities:
+Application have 3 entities:

 - `Author` with `name` field.
 - `User` with fields: `email`, `name`, `status`, and `statusComment` (as name suggests - relevant to the `status` field).
 - `Book` with fields `title`, `isbn` (which is a short for *International Standard Book Number*), `author` (pointing to `Author` entity), `borrower` (pointing to `User` entity), and `status`.

-If we have a closer look on the *API*, it is very CRUD-oriented:
+If you have a closer look on the *API*, it is very CRUD-oriented:

 ```text
 POST    /author        creates new author